dprutean/dbf-jdbc-driver/README.md

 We save data to a different path, just to avoid any storage issues and don't loose any information.
 We appreciate any contributions to this repository.

-# License
+## License

-It is forbidden to distribute this code.
-Code modifications are allowed only in the current repository.
-Free to use for all purposes.
+BSD License-3.
+Free to use, distribution forbidden.
+Improvements of the driver accepted only in https://bitbucket.org/dbschema/dbf-jdbc-driver.

 # JDBC URL